-- System Administratord: If you had an SA already, the migration can change their role significantly.
+- System Administrator: If you have an SA already, the migration can change their role significantly.
 Task this person with managing new cloud resources to meet your needs.

 - Security Manager: This person will configure, deploy, and maintain security measures for your new cloud environment.
 They will identify and communicate potential vulnerabilities.

-- Compliance Specialist: If you’re bound by compliance requirements for your industry, ensure someone on your migration team understands them and can ensure they are maintained.
+- Compliance Specialist: If compliance requirements for your industry bind you, ensure someone on your migration team understands them and can ensure they are maintained.

 Cloud Migration Services

-There are a number of stages involved in successful cloud migrations.
-Make sure you include all of these (or find a cloud migration services partner who can) as you begin your move to the cloud.
+There are several stages involved in successful cloud migrations.
+Ensure you include all of these (or find a cloud migration services partner who can) as you begin your move to the cloud.